TomBlackroad/LoCoQuad/README.md

 # 2. Prerequisites
 We have tested the code in **Raspbian Buster Lite**, but it should be easy to compile in other platforms.
 The board installed in the robot is a Raspberry Pi 3 Model B, also B+ was tested with same results.

 In order to use the code, a LoCoQuad Robot would be needed.
+You can build it yourself the ".stl" designs from this repository () and the components from Section 4.

+Very soon LoCoQuad would be availble online!

 # 3. Building your own LoCoQuad Robot

-Buil your LoCoQuad Robot (You can follow this instructions: thingeverse.com and this tutorial: youtube.com )
+Build your own LoCoQuad Robot (You can follow this instructions: thingeverse.com and this tutorial: youtube.com )

 Once ready, burn your 32 GB SD card whith the following image: link to repository...